djl997/laravel-maintenance-scheduler/README.md

 ```

 ## Events
 Laravel Release Scheduler doesn't dispatch it's own events.
-In stead we hook into the default Laravel Artisan Events: `MaintenanceModeEnabledListener` and `MaintenanceModeDisabledListener`.
+In stead we hook into the default Laravel Artisan Events: `MaintenanceModeEnabled` and `MaintenanceModeDisabled`.
 Of course you can do this too.

 In addition, you can observe the ReleaseSchedule model in your application's `App\Providers\EventServiceProvider` class: